Skip to main content

 What the Prudent Investor Rule Requires

 When someone agrees to serve as trustee, they take on a legal duty to invest and manage trust assets responsibly.
-Arizona codifies this obligation through the prudent investor rule, which sets a baseline standard of care for every trustee unless the trust document says otherwise.
+The prudent investor rule sets a baseline standard of care for every trustee unless the trust document says otherwise.

 Except as provided in subsection B, a trustee who invests and manages trust assets owes a duty to the beneficiaries of the trust to comply with the prudent investor rule requirements of this article.